 This entry contains content and information that may be out of date, eg due to legal or statistical changes.
 Because it can still be helpful to get an overview of the topic, you can still find it here.

-Fuore cares for the time Professor Dr. Gerd Bosbach from the Rhein-Ahr-Campus in Remagen with his book "Lying with Numbers: How we are manipulated with statistics" in which he attacks the statistics lies of our society.
-The figures circulating in the media, such as the 6,5 million missing specialists up to 2025, are coffee reading.
+Fuore cares for the time Professor Dr. Gerd Bosbach from the Rhein-Ahr-Campus in Remagen with his book “Lies with Numbers: How We Are Manipulated with Statistics”, in which he takes the statistical lies of our society into focus.
+The figures circulating in the media, such as the 6,5 million missing specialists by 2025, are coffee grounds reading.

 What are professionals?

-A correspondingly polemical discussion I had therefore expected in the panel discussion "The fairy tale of the shortage of skilled workers?"
-On the occasion of the conference Personnel Recruitment 2012 future in the center last week in Berlin.
+I therefore expected a correspondingly polemical discussion at the panel discussion “The fairy tale about the shortage of skilled workers?” on the occasion of the specialist personnel recruitment conference of the future in the past week in Berlin.
 And then I was pleasantly surprised.

 So Bosbach pleaded for, just to differentiate what actually understood by professionals: This is namely a very elastic term whose definition somewhere between doctor and bakery saleswoman commutes and therefore each defines as it fits him in the junk.

 Is there a shortage of skilled labor in Germany?
 It discussed (from left to right) Dr. Karl Brenke from the DIW, Malte Hansen from the Bund der Personalmanager, Antje Rabenalt from Zukunft im Zentrum and Professor Dr. Gerd Bosbach from the Rhein-Ahr-Campus.

 Do not trust statistics ...

 At all, one should always distinguish between absolute and relative numbers and, in the case of statistics, prefer to find what is meaningful and what is not.
 And do not rely on the interpretations of others!